CesiumGS/3d-tiles/README.md

 <a name="Octrees" />
 #### Octrees

 An octree extends a quadtree by using three orthogonal splitting planes to subdivide a tile into eight children.
-Like quadtrees, 3D Tiles allows variations to octrees such as non-uniform subdivision, tight bounding volumes, and overlapping children.
+Like quadtrees, 3D Tiles allow variations to octrees such as non-uniform subdivision, tight bounding volumes, and overlapping children.

 <p align="center">
   <img src="figures/octree.png" /><br />